amitsahu3/Data-Analyst/PowerBi_project/README.md

 * Added slicer **region** to view insights as per different regions

 ### 3. Data Insights
-* Create pivot tables to create visualisations
+Created data dashboard page to see visualisations
 * **sales by segments:** consumer segment has most sales
 * **sales by payment mode:** cod is most preferredpayment mode
 * **sales by region:** shows sales as per region